CapitalJ15/Getting_and_Cleaning_Data/CodeBook.md

-CODEBOOK FOR ìGETTING & CLEANING DATAî COURSE PROJECT

-Contents:
+##Codebook for "Getting and Cleaning Data" Course Project

+###Contents:

-1. DATA SOURCE
+1. Data source
-2. UCI FILES USED FOR PROJECT
+2. UCI files used for project
-3. DATASET INFORMATION*
+3. Dataset information*
-4. ACTIVITY LABELS*
+4. Activity labels*
-5. SUBJECT IDENTIFIERS
+5. Subject identifiers
-6. VARIABLES IN DATASET*
-7. VARIABLES & DATA TRANSFORMATIONS FOR COURSE PROJECT
-8. SELECTED FEATURES: MEAN & STANDARD DEVIATION MEASUREMENTS
-9. COMPREHENSIVE FEATURE LIST*
+6. Variables in dataset*
+7. **Variables & data transformations for course project**
+8. Selected features: Mean & standard deviation measurements
+9. Comprehensive feature list*

-NOTE: * indicates that information in this section came with the datasets provided by UCI
+*NOTE: * indicates that information in this section came with the datasets provided by UCI*

-1. DATA SOURCE
+###1.
+DATA SOURCE

 University of California, Irvine (UCI) Machine Learning Repository, dataset #210994:
 Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

-2. UCI FILES USED FOR PROJECT
+###2.
+UCI FILES USED FOR PROJECT

 * README.txt provides the background information in Section 3 below
 * activity_labels.txt contains the list shown in Section 4 below
 * features_info.text contains the descriptive information in Section 6 below
 * features.txt contains the raw and derived sensor data (see list in Section 9 below)
 * test folder contains several files of equal length:
-        -- subject_test.txt lists the ID associated with each test-set record (2947 rows x 1 column) -- X_test.txt contains the test-set feature data for each record (2947 rows x 561 columns) -- y_test.txt lists the activity code associated with each test-set record (2947 rows x 1 column)
+  * subject_test.txt lists the ID associated with each test-set record (2947 rows x 1 column)
+  * X_test.txt contains the test-set feature data for each record (2947 rows x 561 columns)
+  * y_test.txt lists the activity code associated with each test-set record (2947 rows x 1 column)
 * train folder contains several files of equal length:
-        -- subject_train.txt lists the ID associated with each training-set record (7352 rows x 1 column) -- X_train.txt contains the training-set feature data for each record (7352 rows x 561 columns) -- y_train.txt lists the activity code associated with each training-set record (7352 rows x 1 column)
+  * subject_train.txt lists the ID associated with each training-set record (7352 rows x 1 column)
+  * X_train.txt contains the training-set feature data for each record (7352 rows x 561 columns)
+  * y_train.txt lists the activity code associated with each training-set record (7352 rows x 1 column)

-3. DATASET INFORMATION*
+###3.
+DATASET INFORMATION*

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data (see Section 5).